Combine Your Creativity With Some Maker Skills To Build One-Of-A-Kind Timepieces

 Connor Nishijima has a similar story, but his is with the retro Nixie clocks we talked about earlier.
 He loves the style and functionality of the Nixie tube clock and wanted to build one of his own, but the price point in today’s market was a deal-breaker.

 As an engineer, his passion is to solve problems, so he began researching how to make a Nixie tube clock.
 He just knew there had to be a digital clock project out there he could customize and make his own.
 The result is an LED Nixie clock—the Lixie—that incorporates edge lighting laser cut acrylic with a wooden base for a fresh take on modern time telling.

 Turns out, Conner isn’t the only one who wanted the style of a Nixie clock but at a lower price point.
 Sales of his Lixie clock have been so great that he has been able to quit his day job and focus on his work at Lixie Labs full time.
 Read the success story here.

 The Time To Make A Clock Is Now

-It’s easy to see that you can spend as little or as much time as you want in building a clock.
-But keep in mind that it doesn’t have to be a grand undertaking to make something useful that you—or your customers—can love.
+What time is it?
+It’s time to make a clock!
+While you can spend as little or as much time as you want in building a clock, know that it doesn’t have to be a grand undertaking to make something useful that your customers can love.